Métis Community and Heritage

 It should be noted that Father Tartarin in 1738 uses the ethnonym “Métif,” in Kaskaskia, to describe its mixed population, even labelling as “good Métif” the children born out of Christian marriages.
 French Naval Captain Bossu also identifies the inhabitants born from the union of French and “Sauvages” as the “Métifs,” in the area that constitutes Haute-Louisiane, and not “Créole,” by which he identifies those who are born of European-descent parents only, but who are themselves born in America.

-As an interesting anecdote showing the significance of early alliances, our family also descends from coureur des bois Michel Bizaillon and his Native wife Marie Akensamac8a (among other Native ancestry), who is known as having brought hundreds of Illinois warriors and allied nations in 1715 to rescue Detroit from an attack by the Fox nation (Outagamis) and their allies.
+As an interesting anecdote showing the significance of early alliances, I descend from coureur des bois Michel Bizaillon and his Native wife Marie Akensamac8a (among other Native ancestry), who is known as having brought hundreds of Illinois warriors and allied nations in 1715 to rescue Detroit from an attack by the Fox nation (Outagamis) and their allies.
 Their attack on Detroit most probably impacted the Great Peace of Montreal of 1701, signed by the Fox representatives Noro and Miskouensa.

 Bizaillon leading 400 warriors to defend Détroit against the Fox.